 Building a New Foundation

 Our culture admires those who get hit hard and can shake it off.
-This works for a football player, but it doesn’t work for a little child who is molested or raped.
+This works for football players, but it doesn’t work for a little child who has been molested or raped.
 In a way, these soul wounds are worse because the scars don’t show.
 People don’t understand why she can’t just get over it and move on.
 They don’t understand that the trauma (even relatively “minor” trauma) has damaged her mind, body, and spirit, her sense of self, and her trust in the world.

 She many look okay but her appearance is an illusion.
-The unseen “reality” is that all the bones in her body are broken and she’s in a full body cast, in traction, in the hospital.
+The unseen “reality” is just as bad as if all the bones in her body have been broken and she’s in a full body cast, in traction, in the hospital.
 In other words, she’s helpless to do much of anything for herself.
 This is difficult for many family members to believe.
-The sad truth is that they’re willing to support her therapeutic process as long as she continues to function normally and take care of them the way she always has.
+The sad truth in many families is that they’re willing to support her therapeutic process as long as she continues to function normally and take care of them the way she always has.
 When she feels too vulnerable, anxious, or depressed to take care of them, they get angry and impatient.
 They want to know why it is taking so long.
 They may suggest that therapy doesn’t seem to be working and a change is in order.
 This can devastate her.
 She is working harder than she’s ever worked at anything in her life, feeling vulnerable, learning to tolerate painful feelings, clawing her way through old muck in order to reach open air and feel free, and instead of getting applauded for her efforts she gets criticized and judged.
 All of this makes her work much harder.

 Why is it taking so long?